-Figure 37.
+Figure 44.
 Differential (LVDS) Input Clock Connection

-The differential Clock line pair should have a characteristic impedance of 100Ω and be terminated at the clock source in that (100Ω) characteristic impedance.
-The clock line should be as short and as direct as possible.
-The ADC081500 clock input is internally terminated with an untrimmed 100Ω resistor.
+The differential input clock line pair should have a characteristic impedance of 100Ω and (when using a balun), be terminated at the clock source in that (100Ω) characteristic impedance.
+The input clock line should be as short and as direct as possible.
+The ADC08D1000 clock input is internally terminated with an untrimmed 100Ω resistor.

-Insufficient clock levels will result in poor dynamic performance.
-Excessively high clock levels could cause a change in the analog input offset voltage.
-To avoid these problems, keep the clock level within the range specified as V{ID} in the Converter Electrical Characteristics.
+Insufficient input clock levels will result in poor dynamic performance.
+Excessively high input clock levels could cause a change in the analog input offset voltage.
+To avoid these problems, keep the input clock level within the range specified in the Converter Electrical Characteristics.